rclone/rclone/docs/content/sftp.md

     rclone config

 This will guide you through an interactive setup process.
-You will need your account number (a short hex number) and key (a long hex number) which you can get from the SFTP control panel.

 ```
 No remotes found - make a new one
 n) New remote
-r) Rename remote
-c) Copy remote
 s) Set configuration password
 q) Quit config
-n/r/c/s/q> n
+n/s/q> n
 name> remote
 Type of storage to configure.
 Choose a number from below, or type in your own value